I have a teenager but their other parent is a Study Member

 Meals will be provided, and we will discuss transport and accommodation requirements with you when we initially contact you.

-If the Dunedin Study member is your 15 year-old's primary caregiver, you will not be required to come into the research unit.
+If the Dunedin Study member is your teenager’s primary caregiver, you will not be required to come into the research unit.
 The Dunedin Study Member will do this, and we will ask their permission to contact you to take part in a telephone interview.
-The phone interview will take about half an hour, and we will talk about your 15 year-old, your relationship with them, and ask a few questions about you.
+The phone interview will take about half an hour, and we will talk about your child, your relationship with them, and ask a few questions about you.
 We will arrange this at a time convenient to you.